Do you understand the importance of praising an employee for a job well done?

 12. Personalized mugs, keychain, and T-shirts

 Who doesn’t love to have a mug on their work desk with their name on it?
-Or even a keychain for their vehicle that is as stylish as their engraved picture?
-Personalized stuff is really cool to have around and make your employees feel loved and valued by your organization.
+Or even a stylish keychain for their vehicle as stylish as their engraved picture?
+Personalized stuff is really cool to have around and makes your employees feel loved and valued by your organization.

 13. Yoga classes

-Reward your employees with a membership to a yoga class or other fitness program.
+Reward your employees with a yoga class or other fitness program membership.
 The goal is to create a culture where employees choose to live a healthier lifestyle.